nima-frontend/bmi-calculator/README.md

-# bmi-calculator
+# Bmi-Calculator
-A simple bmi calculator based on different variables by inline js
+A simple BMI calculator based on different variables by inline js